NightFuryis11/TAiTR/README.md

   By proposing an alteration to the code of The Mod you accept and agree to abide by the Terms stated in the CoC above.
 Failure to
-    abide by the Terms waives any recognition you should otherwise recieve, including those listed in Term 5 of the CoC and any portion of the Copyright and its protections and responsibilities you would have otherwise been entitled to.
+    abide by the Terms may waive any recognition you should otherwise recieve, including those listed in Term 5 of the CoC and any portion of the Copyright and its protections and responsibilities you would have otherwise been entitled to.